 - Web-hosted subversion servers such as RiouxSVN, ASSEMBLA, ProjectLocker, and Beanstalk.

 - Systems that support the Microsoft® MSSCCI interface.
-Such systems include Microsoft® Visual SourceSafe, Microsoft® Team Foundation Server (requires MSSCCI plugin, available from vendor’s website), AccuRev (requires AccuBridge plugin, available from vendor’s website) and PureCM.
+Such systems include Microsoft® Visual SourceSafe, AccuRev (requires AccuBridge plugin, available from vendor’s website) and PureCM.
 Other version control systems that support MSSCCI should also work – check with your version control vendor.

-Whether you use the built-in Shared Project Addin or incorporate a more robust third-party version control system on the back end really depends on the size and the shape of your team.
+Whether you use the built-in Shared Project Addin or incorporate a more robust third-party version control system really depends on the size and the shape of your team.
 If you have a fairly small team (five or fewer users) that are on the same local network, the Shared Project Addin should work just fine.
-If you have a larger team, or if your team is spread out across multiple locations, you should consider using server-based version control (like Subversion server).
-Using a server based system reduces the amount of file system traffic generated and will help improve the performance and robustness of version control operations with CaseComplete.
+If you have a larger team, or if your team is spread out across multiple locations, you should consider using one of the server-based systems mentioned above.
+Server based systems are generally better performing and more secure.

 Need some documentation on how to use CaseComplete with these version control systems?
 Look here.